 This film is a co-production of Women’s Voices Now and GlobalGirl Media: Everywhere We Go is a production of Girls’ Voices Now, a Women’s Voice Now Summer Youth Program focused on empowering the next generation of women and femme-identifying activists, filmmakers, and feminists between the ages of 14-22 year old.

 Following teenagers in the POC community who are battling mental illness and how it affects them in their everyday life.
-This film is one of four short social-impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.
+Everywhere We Go is one of four short social-impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.

 Keianna Johnson is a freelance filmmaker and writer from Pomona, CA. She is passionate about the destigmatization of mental health disorders in the POC community as well as prioritizing the voices that tend to be overlooked in society.
 She currently writes for Rookie Magazine as a diarist.

-To learn more about this film, relevant resources, and the call to action, please visit the film page, here.
+To learn more about Everywhere We Go, relevant resources, and the call to action, please visit the film page, here.

 About Everywhere We Go Collaborator

 GlobalGirl Media is dedicated to empowering high school-age girls from under-served communities around the world through media, leadership, and journalistic training to have a voice in the global media universe and their own futures.
 This organization seeks to empower young women from under-served communities through digital journalism and media training to bring their powerful perspectives to the global media stage.